urql-graphql/urql/docs/basics/document-caching.md

 ## Document Cache Gotchas

 This cache has a small trade-off!
-If we request a list of data and the API returns an empty list, the cache won't be able to see the `__typename` of said list and won't invalidate.
+If we request a list of data, and the API returns an empty list, then the cache won't be able to see the `__typename` of said list and invalidate it.

 There are two ways to fix this issue, supplying `additionalTypenames` to the context of your query or [switch to "Normalized Caching" instead](../graphcache/normalized-caching.md).